bdeweygit/unity-swiftui/README.md

     - Edit `UnitySwiftUI` target's signing settings with valid bundle identifier and signing team ID.
     - Switch to `UnitySwiftUI` scheme.

-6. **Run app on a physical device**
+6. **Run on physical device**
-    - Connect your physical device to Xcode.
+    - Connect your device to Xcode.
     - Build and run `UnitySwiftUI` scheme to your device.

 ## Key features

-- **Control of Unity view** as a SwiftUI element that can be repositioned and resized.
+- Control of Unity view as a SwiftUI element that can be repositioned and resized.
 Unity's [documentation](https://docs.unity3d.com/2022.3/Documentation/Manual/UnityasaLibrary-iOS.html) says "Unity as a Library only supports full-screen rendering, and doesn’t support rendering on part of the screen."
 We have fixed this limitation.
-- **Touches and gestures** on Unity view are processed within Unity.
+- Touches and gestures on Unity view are processed within Unity.
-- **Restarting** the Unity player.
+- Restarting the Unity player.
-- **State data** is sent from native Swift to Unity C# as a struct with members including string, boolean, floating point, integer, and MTLTexture types.
+- State is sent from native Swift to Unity C# as a struct with members including string, boolean, floating point, integer, and MTLTexture types.

 ## Key files